THE LOST ART OF LETTER WRITING

 KINSHIP

 We belong to each other.
-We aren’t the helpers, they aren’t the project to be fixed.
-Beneath incredibly different life experiences, we find an equality of heart.
+We aren’t helpers, they aren’t projects to be fixed.
+Beneath incredibly different life experiences, we might find an equality of heart.
 The joy, the fun, is discovering this.

-You just being your authentic self invites another to just be themselves.
+You just being your authentic self invites others to the same.

 PRISON LETTERS ARE RADICAL

 Much of the New Testament—what Christians have called holy scripture—is prison letters.
-Many were written by a formerly violent aggressor (Paul the Apostle) trying to describe something new, building relationships with new communities, many who had trouble trusting him.
-You are participating in this story, this form, now.
-Maybe you’ll read Paul’s letters differently now.
+Many were written by a formerly violent aggressor (Paul the Apostle) trying to describe something new, building relationships with new communities—many of whom suffered great violence because of him.

-The word of the Lord, our tradition repeatedly dares to say, might not just go into prisons, but be coming from prison cells.
+The word of the Lord, our tradition repeatedly dares to say, might not just go into prisons, but be coming from prisons.
 Why would we want to miss out?

 And writing letters into prison is to be in fellowship with those in the “hell” society has built.
 The underworld, the realm of darkness and torment and punishment, cut off from the land of the living.
 With your letters, you are already joining Jesus’ divine movement through the gates of Hades.
 (Matthew 16:18)